wpsharks/comet-cache-kb/tutorials/2015/94-watered-down-regex-syntax.md

 True Regular Expressions (i.e., the full syntax) can be very handy for a variety of reasons.
 However, it is also quite complex.
 More complex than what most Comet Cache users need.
 So for that reason, Comet Cache supports a custom, watered-down version of regex.
 It can be used in exclusion patterns, custom URLs, and more.
 This provides a good balance between flexibility and simplicity.

-## Where is Watered-Down Regex supported in Comet Cache?
+## Where is Watered-Down Regex Supported?

 Within Comet Cache, there are many areas that support watered-down regex syntax: